-There is no formal education requirement for music producers, but O*NET OnLine reported as of 2016 that most people in this position have some college background if not a degree (www.onetonline.org).
+There is no formal education requirement for music producers, but O*NET OnLine reported as of 2019 that most people in this position have at least taken some college courses, if not earned a degree.
 A background in audio production can give producers a marked advantage when dealing with sound engineers.
-Additionally, study of music theory can be useful when coordinating style, lyrics and instrumental as well as vocal arrangements.
+Additionally, the study of music theory can be useful when coordinating style, lyrics, instruments and vocal arrangements.

 There are several bachelor's degree programs available that are dedicated to prospective music producers, such as a Bachelor of Music in Music Production and Engineering or Music Business.
-There's also the Bachelor of Science in Music Industry or Music Technology.
+There's also a Bachelor of Science in Music Industry or Music Technology.
 Areas of study may include recording, mixing, digital mastering, production and sound techniques.
 Master's degrees are also available in similar fields for those who want to advance their studies or teach.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) expected jobs for music directors and composers to grow at the slower-than-average rate of 3% from 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) expects jobs for music directors and composers to grow at an average rate of 6% from 2016-2026 (www.bls.gov).
 Competition among prospective producers is expected to be strong; those with above-average talent should have the best job prospects.
-In 2015, the BLS reported that the median annual salary of music directors and composers, including producers, was $49,820.
+In 2018, the BLS reported that the median annual salary of music directors and composers, including producers, was $49,630.